microsoft/dotnet-framework-docker-samples/README.md

 ### ASP.NET Web Form using .NET Framework 4.6.2

-- [aspnetapp](aspnetapp) - This sample demonstrates how to build a Docker image for an ASP.NET Web Form that uses .NET Framework 4.6.2.
+- [aspnetapp](aspnetapp) - This sample demonstrates how to build a Docker image for an ASP.NET Web Forms application that uses .NET Framework 4.6.2.

 Related Repositories
 --------------------